Damianita: Diminutive Flowering Shrub

 • No thorns, low-litter, non-toxic

-• Attracts bees, birds, and butterflies
+• Attracts bees, birds, butterflies

 Things to Watch Out For